What’s new in Apple Watch and watchOS 8

 Scribble and dictate, all on one screen In Mail and Messages it’s easier than ever to make your point by seamlessly switching from Scribble to dictation and back again.
 See Compose a message.

-QWERTY and QuickPath keyboard (Apple Watch Series 7 only) Enter text with the full QWERTY keyboard.
+QWERTY and QuickPath keyboard (U.S. English and Simplified Chinese only, Apple Watch Series 7 only) Enter text with the full QWERTY keyboard.
 Just tap each character or use QuickPath to swipe between letters without lifting your finger.
 See Compose a message.

 Enjoy a mindful moment The new Reflect feature in the Mindfulness app helps you establish a meditation practice by focusing on a short, thought-provoking theme.
-See Start a Reflect or Breathe session.
+With an Apple Fitness+ subscription, listen to guided Meditations right on Apple Watch.
+See Start a Reflect or Breathe session and Listen to guided Meditations.

 Try new workouts Strengthen your core with the new Pilates workout, and clear your mind and reduce stress with Tai Chi.
 See Work out with Apple Watch.